-The practice is owned by an individual who is the principal dentist there.
-They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
+The registered manager at Woodside Dental Practice was the principal dentist.

-On the day of inspection we received feedback from 16 patients.
+On the day of inspection we collected 10 CQC comment cards filled in by patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with three dentists, the trainee dental nurse, one dental nurse and the receptionist.
+During the inspection we spoke with one dentist, two dental nurses and the receptionist.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open: Monday to Friday 9.00am to 5.30pm with extended opening on Thursdays to 7.00pm and alternative Saturdays from 9.00am to 1.00pm.
+The practice is open: Monday to Friday 9.00am to 5.00pm and Saturdays from 9.00am to 2.00pm.